SipanHovsep/MRI-open-course/mri-theory/mr-physics/index.rst

 Trying to understand the Spin
 ------------------------------

-\- *What is spinning?*
+\- *What is spin in **classical view**?*

     Every single particle is moving in a circular path around a common center and they all take the same time to finish the circle.
 Its important to note that individual particles don’t spin, they move in circular path.

-    Therefore, a conclusion can be made that Spin is Emergent property.
+    Therefore, a conclusion can be made that Spin is Emergent property in classical physics.

 \- *Why electrons can’t spin?*

     Electron is a fundamental particle; it is not made out of anything else (according to our current experiments and theories) [1]_..
-For spinning we need group of particles, therefore electron can’t spin.
+For spinning we need group of particles, therefore **electron can’t spin**.

 \- *Why its hard to imagine?*